 General Trends

 Our high-resolution simulations show that with increasing metallicity, there is a distinct pocket of very little emission at low φH and low nH.
-This bottom left corner of the LOC plane is an area that past researchers have studied extensively (see § x.x for more about their studies and our representation of their parameter range on the LOC plane).
+This bottom left corner of the LOC plane is an area that past researchers have studied extensively (see §3.1.4 for more about their studies and our representation of their parameter range on the LOC plane).
 This trend was especially noticeable for the H and He recombination lines because they typically emit strongly along a constant ionization parameter, but was present across all the emission lines (including metals) from the UV to the IR.
-[WE SHOULD ALSO FIGURE OUT WHY THIS POCKET OCCURED AT SOME POINT.
-IT SORT OF BEGS FOR A PHYSICAL EXPLANATION.]
+The trend seems to be caused by metals becoming a greater source of opacity in this region, resulting in decreased ionization.

-It should also be noted that the effects of our step function dust sublimation become distinct with increasing .
-As discussed above (§ x.x), log(φH) = 17 is too hot for silicates, so we include only graphites at this photoionizing flux value.
-Additionally, the grain temperature at log(φH) ≥ 18 is high enough to sublimate both graphites and silicates.
-Thus, along log(φH) = 18, we remove both types of grains.
-Taking out grains with step function creates a distinct ridge of emission .
-This ridge becomes more distinct with increasing metallicity and finer resolution.
-Depending on the emission line, the ridge either occurs at log(φH) = 17 or at log(φH) = 18.
-For example, the dust sublimation ridge for Ca II λ3933 occurs at log(φH) = 17.
-However, the dust sublimation ridge for He I λ4026 occurs at log(φH) = 18.
+It should also be noted that the effects of our step function to reflect dust sublimation (§3.2) become increasingly distinct with increasing metallicity.
+Taking out grains with our step function creates a distinct ridge of emission across the LOC plane around log(φH) = 17 or log(φH) = 18, depending on the emission line.

-[ARE YOU SURE THIS IS ISN’T AN EFFECT DUE TO RESOLUTION INSTEAD OF METALLICITY?
-I DON’T REMEMBER TALKING ABOUT HOW THE RIDGE CREATED BY THE STEP FUNCTION CHANGED WITH METALLICITY]

-Finally, metallicity the islands of emission evident in the optical emission lines (discussed briefly in §X.X).
+Finally, metallicity affects the islands of emission evident in the optical emission lines.
 The emission islands become more prominent with higher metallicity simulations.
 In the regions of the second, smaller peak, there is an ionization jump experienced by the elements that are exhibiting this double peak feature.
 This ionization jump creates strong emission in these regions, causing the double peak feature that we have noted.
-Specifically, the island of emission feature is evident in UV lines (i.e. C III] λ1907 and [O II] λ2471), optical lines (i.e. all the sulfur lines, [O III] λ4959, [N II] λ5755, and [O I] λ6300), and even the IR emission lines (i.e. [O II] λ7325 and [S III] λ 9069) (see Figure X.X).
-[SAME HERE AS ABOVE, MAYBE ADD A GENERAL TRENDS PARAGRAPH]
+Specifically, the island of emission feature is evident in UV lines (i.e. C III] λ1907 and [O II] λ2471), optical lines (i.e. all the sulfur lines, [O III] λ4959, [N II] λ5755, and [O I] λ6300), and even the IR emission lines (i.e. [O II] λ7325 and [S III] λ 9069) (see Figure 4).

 4.2.1 UV Emission Lines